 Some of Yahoo Japan’s marketing services include the following:

-Also called Pay Per Click (PPC) ads, promotional ads trigger the user’s action.
-This category is divided into two types: Sponsored Search ads and Yahoo!
-Japan Display Ad Network (YDN).
+Also called Pay Per Click (PPC) ads, these ads trigger the user’s action.
+This category is divided into two types: Search ads and Display ads.

 - Rich Media Ad – these ads are the best option for branding purposes and for raising brand awareness.
 Its main product is the Brand Panel Expandable Screen that can be initiated by the user through a mouse-over.
 This ad provides a more powerful message in contrast to traditional ads.